grueneschweiz/docs.gruene.ch/docs/1-2-terms.md

 ## Content types
 Content is presented to the user either on posts, pages, events or archives.
-It is a common difficulty to choose the right one.
+Beginners often find it difficult to choose the right content type.
 Therefore, it is important to know the following types.

 ### Pages
 Pages contain content that is usually unique and timeless.
-A classic example is the contacts page.
+A classic example is the _contacts_ page.
 Unlike posts, pages are usually linked directly in the menu.

 ### Posts
 Posts are used for content that can be categorized.
-So e.g. news, press releases etc. but not for static contents like the _about me_ or the _contact_ page.
+So p.ex. news, press releases etc. but not for static contents like the _about me_ or the _contact_ page.
 Posts appear in [archives](#archives) while pages don't.
 Posts are usually not linked directly in the menu, but they can be reached over the archives of their categories.
 A post can be part of several archives.

 ### Archives
 In the WordPress jargon, an archive refers to a collection of posts.
 The